Basil (Ocimum basilicum) is a species of herb that is a member of the Lamiaceae family.

 Your basil mustn’t be watered again until the soil is completely dry.

-Often, gardeners make the mistake of watering their plant again once the topsoil is dry to touch, not taking into account the moisture that could still be in the soil below.
+Often, gardeners make the mistake of watering their plant again once the topsoil is dry to the touch, not taking into account the moisture that could still be in the soil below.

 Even if the top few inches of the soil are dry, the rest of the soil could still be wet.
-Ensure that you only water your basil again after the bottom soil has become moist, but no longer soggy.
+Ensure that you only water your basil again after the bottom soil has become moist but no longer soggy.

-Unlike other species of herbs, damaged basil leaves won’t recover from any sort of damage.
+Unlike other species of herbs, damaged basil leaves won’t recover from any damage.
 Remove them with a clean pruning tool, cutting from the stems of the leaf but avoiding the main stems of your plant.

-Frequently Asked Questions about overwatered basil
+Frequently Asked Questions about Overwatered Basil

 What type of water is best for basil?